What is Siam Niramit Phuket?

 The stage is immense and each scene is a feast for the eyes, decors are amazing, lighting adds the dimension and you are really taken away.
 I used to work on stage for 8 years so I might appreciate the smoothness of the transitions more than average.
 Some scenes are mysterious, beautiful, impressive, fun, enthusiastic or even scary (Thai hell is really scary!).

 So the big question is: should you save a night to see the Siam Niramit show?
-If you stay in Phuket long enough and grow tired of beach clubs and Patong parties, yes you should, just the show that starts at 8 pm will not stop you from going back to party later but at least you will see something unique and memorable and a piece of Thailand beautiful mythology.
+If you stay in Phuket long enough and grow tired of beach clubs and Patong parties, yes you should, just the show that starts at 8 pm will not stop you from going back to the party later but at least you will see something unique and memorable and a piece of Thailand rich mythology.

 More Photos of Siam Niramit